Covid 19 coronavirus: Jacinda Ardern's big call tomorrow - ready for alert level 2?

 "There's not a strong signal telling us to prolong level 3, but if you want to be conservative and have a lower risk of a second wave, you'd stay a bit longer while you ramped up contact-tracing resources."

-Otago University epidemiologist Professor Michael Baker said moving to level 2 was a tough call because a lot depended on how New Zealanders would act.
+University of Otago epidemiologist Professor Michael Baker said moving to level 2 was a tough call because a lot depended on how New Zealanders would act.

 The Health Ministry's stance on masks was for people to use them if they knew how, but the evidence around potential benefits - as well as harms - was inconclusive.

-That has now been vastly improved, and yesterday the Government released a report from Otago University infectious diseases physician Ayesha Verrall into progress since her system audit last month.
+That has now been vastly improved, and yesterday the Government released a report from University of Otago infectious diseases physician Ayesha Verrall into progress since her system audit last month.

 Five of her eight recommendations had been completed, including a daily check on close contacts of confirmed cases to monitor compliance.